patriesp95/RandomUser/README.md

 - Dependency Injection using Dagger Hilt
 - Retrofit
 - Mappers
-- Corroutines
+- Coroutines

 ## 🚀 About Me
-I'm a young mobile developer mainly intered in Android although I am currently working as an iOS developer in worldwide travelling company eDreams Odigeo 🛩️
+I'm a young mobile developer mainly interested in Android although I am currently working as an iOS developer in worldwide travelling company eDreams Odigeo 🛩️

 ## 🔗 Links